Project title: The Changing Landscape of Workplace Rights for Workers with Caring Responsibilities

 Studentship details

-This studentship is advertised as being between +3.5 and +4.5-year (1+3.5, 2+2.5, +4.5) awards.
+Studentships are advertised as being between +3.5 and +4.5-year (1+3.5, 2+2.5, +4.5) awards.
 The standard length of an ESRC-funded studentship is +3.5.
-This includes the standard +3 PhD, plus an +0.25 term for the integrated placement with MaPS, and a further additional +0.25 to enable you to complete any training relevant to the research project (including career progression).
-This studentship can be undertaken either on a part-time or a full-time basis.
+This includes the standard +3 PhD, plus an +0.25 (one term) for the integrated placement which you must take as part of your studentship, and a further additional +0.25 (one term) to enable you to undertake training relevant to your research project (including career progression).
+All studentships are offered on either a full-time or part-time basis.

 Residential eligibility

-All applicants, whether Home or International, are eligible for a full award, that is, they will receive a stipend (salary) and they will not have to pay any university tuition fees during their studentship award.
+All applicants, whether Home or International, are eligible for a full award, that is, you will receive a stipend (salary) and you will not have to pay any university tuition fees during your studentship award.

 How to apply for this studentship